 In the state of Alabama, a DUI arrest can stick with you and a conviction may negatively affect your future standing in court.

-Aligning yourself early on with a reputable legal professional that specializes in DUIs is essential.
+First, aligning yourself early on with a reputable legal professional that specializes in DUIs is essential.
 DUIs are serious, so it is important to understand what is at risk in order to protect yourself.

 On a first offense, there may be fines, probation, license suspension or jail time.
 Subsequent offenses garner harsher consequences.